Skip Navigation

 • whisk

-• Follow manufactures instructions for microwave safe cooking containers.
+• Follow manufacturer instructions for microwave-safe cooking containers.

 • Shallow, round containers cook more evenly than square containers.